MStokluska/GraphQL-Tutorial/readme.md

 ## Let's get started

-First, think about the schema, what are our entities going to be?
+First, think about the schema.
+What are our entities going to be?
 What data are we planning to return?
 What does the client need?
-Imagine our project, with tasks and users, our GraphQL types will look something like this:
+Our project will have tasks and users so our GraphQL types will look something like this:

 ```
 type User {